biodash/biodash.github.io/content/codeclub-present/index.md

 An overview of what to do; see the sections further down on how to do it.

-- Get the session information as a blogpost onto the website about 1 week before the session.
+- Get the session info onto the website **about 1 week before the session**.

   - At this point, your post should contain information on the topic and recommended prep for participants.

   - Additional content such as intro slides and example code can be included right away, or added just before the session.

-- Include a link to an R script or R Markdown file that participants can download (this file could just be your post with a modified YAML header, or a completely separate file depending on your preference).
+- Include a link to an R script/markdown that participants can download.

-- If your session includes a dataset, make sure to upload it and include code in the abovementioned script/markdown file that downloads it.
+- If your session includes a dataset, upload it and include code in the abovementioned script/markdown file that will download the dataset file(s).

 <br>

-## Getting your documents onto the site
+## Getting your files onto the site

 ### Step 1: Get the repo